MicrosoftDocs/OfficeDocs-O365ITPro/yammer/configure-your-yammer-network/yammer-and-office-365.md

 How customers get into this configuration: Since Yammer is on by default in Office 365, whenever a new Office 365 tenant is created, a new Yammer network is automatically created, and the domains from Office 365 are added to Yammer.
 Also, as part of Yammer activation waves, we are activating Yammer for all tenants with an Office 365 Yammer Enterprise subscription.
 Whenever domains are added to or removed from the Office 365 tenant, the domains continue to be synchronized with the Yammer network.

-This is the most common configuration, and is the recommended configuration.
+This configuration is the most common and recommended configuration.
 Below is the list of key benefits of this configuration.

 - **Reduce Yammer administration cost:** You can manage one single Yammer service, rather than managing individual Yammer networks.